youkaichao/TRUMPY/README.md

 ```

 You see that the estimated memory usage in `CPU` is very similar with the actual memory usage in `GPU`!

+Therefore, if you like, you can try to estimate the GPU memory footprint in CPU memory.
+But keep in mind that GPU operators might be different from CPU operators.